bqq100/apcupsd-snmp/README.md

 immediately, and I want something else to monitor the UPS and gracefull shutdown more and more of the network as teh power declines.

-My new monitoring solution I want to run apcupsd on a Raspbery Pi and have tne NAS remotely pick up the UPS status from the pi.
+In my new monitoring solution I want to run apcupsd on a Raspbery Pi and have tne NAS remotely pick up the UPS status from the pi.
 The NAS usedes NUT (Network UPS Tools) to minitor the UPS (both locally and remotely), but the version of NUT installed is too old to support the apcupsd-ups driver that would allow it to directly monitor the remote apcupsd instance.
-The NAS also supports remote monitoring of SNMP UPSs, and so by geting my pi to server the UPS data over SNMP I can point the NAS to the pi fro it's user interface without having to modify the manufacturer's software.
+The NAS also supports remote monitoring of SNMP UPSs, and so by geting my pi to serve the UPS data over SNMP I can point the NAS to the pi from it's user interface without having to modify the manufacturer's software.

 ## Installation